 A Dissolution of Marriage Can Save Time and Money

 Dissolution of marriage is a legal process whereby one or both individuals voluntarily terminate their marriage.
 Generally, a dissolution of marriage requires both parties to agree on all terms of the dissolution before it is filed with the court.
 This process can be accomplished through mediation, saving you significant time, money, and stress.
-While straightforward, the process can still be complicated, so if you and your spouse are considering a dissolution of marriage, Attorneys Frank E. Tournour and H. Tiffany Weiner in East Brunswick, NJ, can help you reach an agreement on all terms and represent you in court to finalize a dissolution.
+While straightforward, the process can still be complicated, so if you and your spouse are considering a dissolution of marriage, Attorney Frank E. Tournour in East Brunswick, NJ, can help you reach an agreement on all terms and represent you in court to finalize a dissolution.

 What is a Dissolution of Marriage?

 A dissolution of marriage is a voluntary termination of a marriage.
 Unlike divorce, this arrangement does not require that one or both parties is at fault.
 The dissolution process primarily takes place outside of court.
-With the help of your attorneys, you and your spouse must agree on all aspects of the dissolution from division of assets to child custody.
+With the help of your attorneys, you and your spouse must agree on all aspects of the dissolution from the division of assets to child custody.
 Only when you and your spouse reach a final agreement is the dissolution filed with the court.
 This process eliminates many of the preliminary hearings that often take place with divorces, which can save you both time and money.